Skip to main content

 • Time control

-Regularly review the settings on your timers they're optimised for seasonal changes
+Regularly review the settings on your timers they're optimised for seasonal changes.

 Poorly maintained controls gradually deteriorate.
 This affects comfort and energy efficiency levels.
 Many systems function inefficiently because someone made a quick adjustment and forgot to set it back again.

-3. Further advice
+3. Further advice on heating and cooling

 Related links